SSS-23-DEV/SSS-23-DEV/README.md

 - 👋 Hello, I'm Islyam Sagyndyk
 - 👀 I'm interested in programming
-- 🌱 Now I'm studying to be a front-end developer
+- 🌱 Now I'm studying to be a frontend react developer
 - 💞️I am looking for cooperation for development
 - 📫 How to contact me sagyndyk.2002@gmail.com and tg @islyamsaga